Giorgio Cigliana: Biography

 At the head of his unit, Cigliana took part in the first ten Battles of the Isonzo, always deployed to the left of the 3rd Army, and initially versus against the formidable defenses of Mount San Michele, and then operating in the rugged and desolate sector of the Karst, beyond the Vallone (beyond Gorizia).
 On June 29, 1916 (at Monte San Michele)) the Austrians attacked using asphyxiating gases and in less than two hours the Italians had 2,700 dead and 4,000 incapacitated.
 Bringing himself up to the front line, he encouraged the survivors and helped succeed in repelling the enemy attack.
 In August of the same year (Sixth Battle of the Isonzo), the XI Corps succeeded in taking Monte San Michele, and to secure the quotas (high grounds) to the east of the Vallone.
 For this success General Cigliana was awarded as Commander of the Military Order of Savoy (Commendatore dell'Ordine Militare di Savoia).

 In the seventh, eighth and ninth battle of the Isonzo, fought in the second half of 1916, the troops of the XI Corps reached beyond Veliki Kriback and Dosso Faiti.
 After the tenth battle of the Isonzo (May 1917) he left the command of the XI Army Corps.
 Under the command of General Cigliana, this unit was cited three times in the Supreme Command's war bulletins, while other actions of this army were mentioned in five other war bulletins.
 On August 23, 1917 he assumed command of the Naples Corps, and after the war, on January 5, 1919 of the Florence Corps.
-In was in Florence that he died suddenly on October 8 of the same year.
+It was in Florence that he died suddenly on October 8 of the same year.
 The commander of the 3rd Army, the Duke of Aosta wrote to his widow: With anguished heart I express to you and your family the most sincere expression of condolences for the painful loss of General Cigliana, my devoted collaborator and dear friend.
 The flags of the Third Army bend reverently before the tomb of the ancient Commander of the XI Corps which comes from the bloody cliffs of San Michele and the battered Faiti the sweet call of our brothers in arms today joined in immortality and glory.
 He is interred in the Commemorative Cemetery of Porte Sante in San Miniato, located above Piazzale Michelangelo.